2025-2026 Right to Counsel in Guardianship Cases Overview

 2026 Updates

-As of February 2026, numerous guardianship bills have already been introduced.
+As of April 2026, numerous guardianship remain active:

 ALASKA | SB 190.
 Alaska has introduced a version of the UGCOPA Act.
 Unfortunately, it would weaken protections for adult respondents in the state.
 Currently, counsel for respondents in guardianships/ conservatorships is required for all individuals who can’t afford to hire an attorney.
 The proposed law would only require counsel in guardianship/ conservatorship establishment cases if one of three things is true: the respondent requests an attorney; the visitor recommends counsel; or the court determines the respondents needs representation.

-A 2024 study in Maine (a state with very similar requirements to the law proposed in Alaska) found that 75% of respondents were not appointed counsel from 2019-21.
+A 2024 study in Maine (a state with very similar requirements to the law proposed in Alaska) highlights the problem with the request requirement.
+The study found that 75% of respondents were not appointed counsel from 2019-21.
 Representation rates were even worse for those with developmental disabilities, 90% of whom went without legal representation.
 The report also found that the presence of an attorney made a big difference, significantly decreasing the likelihood of a full guardianship.

 NEW JERSEY | AB 965.
 A bill in New Jersey would also narrow the right to counsel.
 Currently, the court must appoint counsel for any adult respondent who’s unrepresented, regardless of income.
 The proposed law would require appointment only for those who cannot afford an attorney.